Take the bait, fish in Athabasca!

 Guides are available all year-long.
 That means, if you want to brave the winter for ice-fishing and knock it off your bucket-list, you can!

 Imagine the snow-capped trees, the sun glistening off miles of untouched powdery snow, and crisp air filling your lungs.
 That’s the ideal spectacle for an Albertan winter and fitting scenery for a day of ice fishing in Athabasca.

 Gone are the days when ice fishing was deemed as just a solitude activity.
 Today, gather a group of friends or family, tasty spirits to warm you up (or just coffee), snacks and embark on an ice fishing adventure together.

 Licensing & Regulations

 Fishing licenses and equipment can be purchased at Cheap Seats Sporting Goods and Canadian Tire in the town Athabasca.
 Licenses are also available at Ken’s News and Confectionary on 51st Street in Athabasca.

-Please be sure you’re up-to-date on Alberta’s fishing regulations.
-To visit the MyWildAlberta website, click here.
+Make sure you’re up-to-date on Alberta’s fishing regulations.
+To view any changes to regulations, visit the MyWildAlberta website.